 A set of ordered predicted completion strings are presented to a user as the user enters text in a text entry box (e.g., a browser or a toolbar).
 The predicted completion strings can be in the form of URLs or query strings.
 The ordering may be based on any number of factors (e.g., a query’s frequency of submission from a community of users).
-URLs can be ranked based on an importance value of the URL.
-Privacy is taken into account in a number of ways, such as using a previously submitted query only when more than a certain number of unique requesters have made the query.
+URLs can be ranked based on the importance value of the URL.
+In many ways, privacy is taken into account, such as using a previously submitted query only when more than a certain number of unique requesters have made the query.

-The sets of ordered predicted completion strings is obtained by matching a fingerprint value of the user’s entry string to a fingerprint to table map which contains the set of ordered predicted completion strings.
+The sets of ordered predicted completion strings are obtained by matching a fingerprint value of the user’s entry string to a fingerprint to table map, which contains the set of ordered predicted completion strings.

-Where this differs most from some of the previous patent filings on the topic is telling us that the query suggestions shown for one searcher may differ from the query suggestions shown for other searchers based upon a number of different possible signals.
+This differs most from some of the previous patent filings on the topic.
+The predictive search query suggestions shown for one searcher may differ from the query suggestions shown for other searchers based upon many different possible signals.

-While one method of ranking and displaying specific query suggestions may depend upon how frequently queries shown as suggestions may have been submitted to the search engine in the past, there are other factors that can influence which suggestions are shown to whom.
+While one method of ranking and displaying specific predictive search query suggestions may depend upon how frequently queries shown as suggestions may have been submitted to the search engine in the past, other factors can influence which suggestions are shown to whom.
 I started this post with a list of some of those signals.

-User personalization information may play a role in determining which query suggestions you might see as you search.
+User personalization information may play a role in determining which predictive search query suggestions you might see as you search.
 The patent filing tells us:

 The search queries that may be suggested for your search can be based upon a “fingerprint” associated with that search.
-Each query (or partial query as you type) can have a number of different fingerprints associated with it based upon a number of different factors, such as:
+Each query (or partial query as you type) can have many different fingerprints associated with it based upon several different factors, such as:

 - Profile information provided by the user, including things like location